LP-116/sql-challenge/README.md

 # SQL Challenge
-## SQL Homework - Employee Database: A Mystery in Two Parts
+## Employee Database: A Mystery in Two Parts

 ---
 ### Task